-Coutts multi-asset funds are a range of global funds that aim to deliver attractive long-term returns by investing in a broad range of asset classes such as cash, bonds, equities, commodities and property.
+Coutts Global Multi-Asset Funds are a range of global funds that aim to deliver attractive long-term returns by investing in a broad range of asset classes such as cash, bonds, equities and property.

 Our disciplined investment process and core investment principles underpin our decision making:

 - Quality – We added to US equity, bringing our allocation up to neutral weight.
 US equities typically display higher quality characteristics and tend to be better placed to perform over different economic conditions.

 - Macro-driven – Our ‘curve steepener’ position – which favours short-term bonds over long-term bonds – is based on our analysis of underlying economic trends.
 As the global economic cycle enters a slower phase after a period of extended growth, we expect to see central banks reduce base interest rates.
 This should lead to falling prices for longer-term bonds and rising prices for shorter-term bonds.

 - Value and selectively contrarian – Given sterling’s attractive valuation, we recognise the potential for gains if the political climate improves.
 While we’ve reduced exposure to sterling-based assets recently in recognition of short-term volatility, we retain a modest preference on the basis of our contrarian principles.

 |sep 15 to sep 16||8.4%||6.5%||6.1%|